 By default, a 328 ft x 328 ft (100m x 100m) polygon will automatically appear on your screen.
 Adjust the boundary points by dragging the green dots to surround the area you wish to scan.
+The flight path will be aligned with the longest edge of the polygon that you have created.

-- Move the entire polygon around the map using the arrows - Add more boundary points by tapping the plus (+) on the white lines - Press and hold a boundary point to remove it
+- Move the entire polygon around the map using the arrows 🚱 - Add more boundary points by tapping the plus (+) on the white lines - Press and hold a boundary point to remove it

-Previously downloaded maps will automatically load when you select 2D GPS Capture as your scan mode.
+Previously downloaded maps will automatically load when you select Map Capture as your scan mode.